6 mins read

 How you pay for your energy can also affect the price.
 You can usually pay using credit card, direct debit or through a pre-paid meter, with direct debit generally being the cheapest payment method.

 One of the best ways to find the best electricity rate for your business is to get a variety of quotes from different suppliers and compare them.
-Simply fill out the form with a few details and we can supply you with quotes from across the entire energy market.
+Simply fill out the form with a few details and we can supply you with quotes from the entire energy market.

 If your business demands 100Kwh or more of electricity in any given half hour period then by law you require half-hourly metering.